Macbook seasoned 2011 15 Inch evaluate

 MacBook Pro: 10 minutes

-Now mind you, the Macbook Air has a 1.86ghz dual-core processor compared to the Sandy Bridge quad-core i7 2.2ghz from the Pro model.
+Now, mind you, the Macbook Air has a 1.86ghz dual-core processor compared to the Sandy Bridge quad-core i7 2.2ghz from the Pro model.
 That’s two generations behind and lacking two extra cores, it shows.
-This is the strength of the current MacBook Pro generation; it really is a portable workhorse.
-It should also be shared that the Macbook Pro’s processor kept a 20 ~ 25% margin at all times, whereas the Air kept pushing its limits.
+This is the strength of the current MacBook Pro generation; it is a portable workhorse.
+It should also be shared that the Macbook Pro’s processor always kept a 20 ~ 25% margin, whereas the Air kept pushing its limits.

 Gaming

 This particular model comes equipped with a Radeon 6750m 1GB GPU.
-That’s up from the Nvidia 330m 512MB present in previous Macbooks.
-Now it’s time to see how much difference a year makes.
-Games were either tested in Mac natively or under Bootcamp (Windows 7, 64bit).
+That’s up from the Nvidia 330m 512MB in previous Macbooks.
+Now, it’s time to see how much a year makes a difference.
+Games were tested on Mac natively or under Bootcamp (Windows 7, 64bit).

 Crysis